Renew City Church Vision

 Edward Dhanpat Jr. is a 2nd generation American.
 His parents immigrated from Guyana in South America.
 His parents worked hard and that work ethic was passed on to him.
 He is a native New Yorker and so he gets the complexity of ministry in a difficult city.
 He attended NYC public schools most of his life.
 He completed his undergraduate work (B.A. in Psychology) at CUNY Queens College, and his graduate work (M. Div.) at Bethel Seminary of the East.
 He is an ordained minister with over 10 years of full-time ministry experience.
 He also has 5 years of church planting experience.
 His wife, Mahwish, is a Pakistani Christian and immigrated to New York City when she was five.
 He and his wife have a son, Justus, who is almost 7 years old.
 His passion is to start a movement of multiethnic and multigenerational churches that seek the prosperity of New York City.

 To see a Gospel Movement of, Multiethnic, Metro focused, Multigenerational, Multiplying Churches.

 To renew our city with the “good news” of Jesus, one relationship at a time

-We want to center everything we do around the good news of Jesus Christ.
-Jesus Christ came to earth from heaven, lived among us, died on our behalf, and was raised from the dead.
+Our souls long for satisfaction in something bigger than ourselves.
+The Gospel message teaches us that Jesus Christ came to earth from heaven, lived among us, died on our behalf, and was raised from the dead.
 His death saved us from the grips of sin and his resurrection freed us to live the way we were intended.
 Our relationship with ourselves, others, and God is radically changed because of Jesus.
 And we believe that our souls find their satisfaction when we center our lives on the truth of the good news of Jesus.
 (1 Corinthians 15:1-8, Phil 3:8,9)